 Standard for Accepting Work: Encapsulated surfaces will be deemed acceptable if, in the sole opinion of the Engineer, Owner’s Designee, or Architect, there are no insufficient or excessive application irregularities when viewed overhead in normal lighting from the floor of the workspace, whether or not such irregularities existed prior to start of painting work.
 The party responsible for determining acceptance shall be determined in advance of coating application and notice given in writing to both General Contractor and Installer.

 Pre-Project Meeting (in accordance with Section [01 31 19 - Project Meetings]): Convene a pre-application meeting [2] [Two] weeks or more before start of pre-encapsulation cleaning.
 Require attendance of parties directly affecting work of this section, including Contractor, Asbestos Abatement Consultant/Workplan Author, Engineer &/or Architect (if different from creator of abatement encapsulation workplan), Installer/Abatement Subcontractor(s), and those pertinent manufacturer's representatives.
 Review surface preparation, priming of exposed steel where applicable, install of replacement fireproofing to areas where removal was necessary, application, curing, protection/sequencing, and other coordination with this workspace and the overall project.

-ResponsibilitySurface Preparation:Installer shall

-Occupational Safety & Health Administration (OSHA) Regulations – Safety and Health Regulations for Construction, Subpart Toxic and Hazardous Substances.
-Title Asbestos.
-Standard Number 1926.1011

-ASTM E 84 Standard Test Method for Surface Burning Characteristics of Building Materials

-Battelle Columbus Laboratories Tests for the Evaluation of Encapsulants for Friable Asbestos Containing Materials.
-Protocol conducted by Battelle Laboratories under EPA Contract #68-03-2552-T2005 (Contracted testing program was conducted from 1981-1984)

-South Coast Air Quality Management District (SCAQMD): Rule 1113 - Architectural Coatin
+Responsibility for Surface Preparation: If substrate preparation is the responsibility of another contractor, Installer shall notify Owner’s agent of unsatisfactory preparation before proceeding.